CyVerse-learning-materials/cyverse-data-and-software-management-workshop/index.rst

     - Objectives and Activities
   * - 8:30
     - Customizing containers (*lab*)
-    - Participants will cover the basics of using Github effectively, including making use of Github and Dockerhub to manage Dockerfiles and containers.
+    - Participants will cover the basics of using Github effectively with containers, including making use of Github and Dockerhub to manage Dockerfiles.
   * - 10:30
     - Break
     -